 Still, this definition doesn’t say much about the typical characteristics of an entrepreneur.
 So, if we would like to typify the personality of a true entrepreneur, what traits, skills, and characteristics come up?

 E-Scan was used in a television program, called ‘100% entrepreneur’.
 The participants in this program needed to show the skills of an entrepreneur.
 In total, a little over 8,000 business owners participated in this television program.
-Based on the E-Scan, that was part of this program, the typical entrepreneurial profile emerged.
+Based on the E-Scan, which was part of this program, the typical entrepreneurial profile emerged.

 The ‘100% entrepreneur’

 So, what are the characteristics of an entrepreneur?
 What is the true skill set of an entrepreneur?
 What’s the answer to the question many people ask: “What does it take to be an entrepreneur?”